 Certain kinds of property, called listed property, must be used 50% or more for business use, to qualify for bonus depreciation.
 Listed property includes computers, autos, and other property that can be used for both business and personal purposes.
 (Computers are no longer considered listed property.)

 Recording on Your Business Tax Return

 Depreciation is a complicated business process, and the laws regarding depreciation, particularly bonus depreciation and Section 179 deductions, are always changing.
-Before you make a business decision to buy new property and claim a bonus depreciation expense, talk to your tax professional.
+Before you make a business decision to buy a new property and claim a bonus depreciation expense, talk to your tax professional.